cbs-software/smarteru-php-client/README.md

 the exception message.
 A list of all possible SmarterU errors can be found [here](https://support.smarteru.com/docs/api-error-codes).

+## Contributing

+If you would like to make a contribution to this library, you may do so using the following process:

+1. Clone the project to your own machine.
+2. Create a new branch based on 'main' with a name that summarizes what you're changing.
+3. Commit your changes to your branch.
+Make sure to update any unit tests that are affected by your changes, and to provide tests for any new classes and/or methods introduced.
+4. Submit a Pull Request targeting the 'main' branch so that we can review your changes.

 ## Tests

 This library comes with a set of unit tests for use with